WHY CHOOSE US? Our Specialist Plastic Surgeons change lives!

 Surgery is serious.
 Choosing whether or not surgery is right for you is a very personal decision.
 All surgery carries certain risks and complications.

-Your surgeon and nurse advisor MUST take you through the risks and complications associated with your surgery to ensure you understand and answer any questions or concerns you may have.
+Your surgeon and nurse coordinator MUST take you through the risks and complications associated with your surgery to ensure you understand and answer any questions or concerns you may have.

 After this you’ll be asked to sign a consent form indicating you fully understand the procedure, the associated risks, and potential complications issues.